Matsudaira clan: Hoshina-Matsudaira clan (Aizu)

 The Hoshina-Matsudaira clan was founded by Hoshina Masayuki.
 Masayuki, a son of the second shōgun Tokugawa Hidetada, was adopted by Hoshina Masamitsu, the lord of the Takatō Domain.
 Masayuki was recognized as a relative of the Tokugawa family by his half-brother Tokugawa Iemitsu; after Iemitsu's death, Masayuki served as a regent for his nephew, the underaged shōgun Tokugawa Ietsuna, thus effectively running the shogunate.
-It was at this time that Masayuki received rulership of the fief of Aizu (with an income of 230,000 koku).
+It was at this time that Masayuki received the fief of Aizu (with an income of 230,000 koku).
 Two generations later, during the reign of the 3rd lord Masakata, the family was allowed the use of the Matsudaira surname and crest.
 The family remained prominent in shogunate affairs and in security duty in Ezo (Hokkaido).
 It also sponsored several schools of martial arts, as well as working to develop and spread the production of local crafts.
 In the Bakumatsu period, the 8th lord Matsudaira Katataka assisted with security duties during and after the arrival of the Perry Expedition; Katataka's successor, 9th lord Matsudaira Katamori served as Kyoto Shugoshoku, but his clan was later defeated in the Boshin War.
 The Aizu-Matsudaira survived the Meiji Restoration, and were ennobled with the title of viscount.
 Katamori's son Morio Matsudaira served as an admiral in the Imperial Japanese Navy.
 The family survives to the present day.
 Isao Matsudaira, who was governor of Fukushima Prefecture in the 1980s, was a descendant of this family.
 Princess Chichibu Setsuko, the wife of Emperor Hirohito's brother Prince Chichibu Yasuhito, was another.